Ramgree/ase_exam_speedrun_guide/README.md

 3. solution to the first practical exam
 4. solution to the second practical exam

-In order to run any of these projects you have to do the following, in **GNU+Linux**.

-* Make sure that you have psql set up. you don't wanna waste any time troubleshooting postgres, believe me, you really don't.

 ### Quick recap of setting up a phoenix project

 #### How to quickly get started?